Enterprise search: Content awareness

 Content awareness (or "content collection") is usually either a push or pull model.
 In the push model, a source system is integrated with the search engine in such a way that it connects to it and pushes new content directly to its APIs.
-This model is used when realtime indexing is important.
+This model is used when real-time indexing is important.
 In the pull model, the software gathers content from sources using a connector such as a web crawler or a database connector.
 The connector typically polls the source with certain intervals to look for new, updated or deleted content.

 Content processing and analysis

 Content from different sources may have many different formats or document types, such as XML, HTML, Office document formats or plain text.
 The content processing phase processes the incoming documents to plain text using document filters.
 It is also often necessary to normalize content in various ways to improve recall or precision.
 These may include stemming, lemmatization, synonym expansion, entity extraction, part of speech tagging.

 As part of processing and analysis, tokenization is applied to split the content into tokens which is the basic matching unit.
 It is also common to normalize tokens to lower case to provide case-insensitive search, as well as to normalize accents to provide better recall.